gilsaia/media-pluto/README.md

 # Media-Pluto

-Just a simple tool used for media management
+Just a simple tool used for media management.

+It can:
+- Hard Link Files,used for BT.

-Write in Rust,layui.
+Write in Rust.

 # RoadMap

-- [ ] basic page&server
 - [ ] file find&link
 - [ ] transcode&remux